karannapit7-alt/Data_Cleaning_and_Exploratory_DataAnalysis-_Project/README.md

 # Internship Context
 This project was developed as part of my Data Science Internship at Incode Vision, focusing on real-world data handling and analysis techniques.

+# Conclusion
+This project strengthened my understanding of data preprocessing and EDA, which are crucial steps in any data science workflow.
+It demonstrates my ability to work with real datasets and apply analytical thinking to solve data-related problems.